top of page

 • Twitter

-I'm a PhD candidate at George Mason University and fellow at the Smithsonian Conservation Biology Institute's Center for Conservation Genomics at the National Zoo.
+I'm a PhD candidate at George Mason University's Smithsonian-Mason School of Conservation, and a graduate fellow at the Smithsonian Conservation Biology Institute's Center for Conservation Genomics at the National Zoo.
 My research interests include mammalian evolutionary and conservation genomics, but I also have experience with systematics and microbiome projects.
-For my thesis, I'm planning on integrating historical museum specimens and cutting-edge genomic techniques to investigate patterns of island evolution.
+For my thesis, I'm integrating historical museum specimens and cutting-edge genomic techniques to investigate genomic patterns of island introductions, isolation, and short-term evolution.

 In my spare time, I like exploring the NoVA outdoors, solving crosswords, and attempting to knit.
-Post-pandemic, I'll be trying to visit as many museums as possible and getting more involved with outreach!
+I'm always trying to visit as many museums as possible and find more ways to get involved with outreach!

 Contact